achayun/sibuild/README.md

 ## Principles

 - **Explicit over heuristic** - declared dependency graph; no `add_source`-style magic.
-- **One way to do things** - a single predictable build lifecycle that every module extends.
+- **Build lifecycle** - when strict ordering matters, mutually exclusive build phases that every module extends.
 - **Out-of-source, self-contained** - artifacts mirror the source tree under `BUILD_DIR`; `make clean` is `rm -rf build/`.
-- **Cross-compile first** - the host is just another target triple, to keeps builds reproducible.
+- **Cross-compile first** - the host is just another target triple, which keeps builds reproducible.
-- **Isolated from the host** - no built-in rules and no ambient environment state leaking into the build.
+- **Explicit and isolated** - no built-in `make` rules and no ambient environment state leaking into the build.
 - **Tooling-friendly** - emits `compile_commands.json` and a per-phase build journal for editors and CI.

 ## Tradeoffs